01-edu/public/subjects/mirror/README.md

 _example: `desserts` would be `stressed`_

 > Note that **reverse** only exist on array, you must first find a way to
-> convert the word too an array to use it !
+> convert the word to an array to use it !

 ### Notions